 3. Core function

 Balanced hip flexors help in a core function, providing rigidity in the abdominal area to improve performance.
 Core function also helps in injury prevention, minimizing unnecessary stress on injured areas.
 Poor core function can lead to knee pain, back pain, and hip pain.

 4. Squat depth

 5. Stability in the femur or thigh bone

-The hip flexors provide stability in the femur or thigh bone.
+The hip flexors provide stability in the femur or thigh bone but there is a way to do hip flexor prevention.
 If there is poor balance and tightness, the femur is pulled forward, affecting the way you squat.
 This could lead to pinching when you squat deep.

 If you want to improve the activation, endurance, and strength in your Gluteus Maximus, then click here to check out the Best Gluteus Maximus Exercises program.